DarkEnergySurvey/simple/README.md

 `config.yaml` handles most of the setup and can be modified according to use.
 You will need to modify the value for the `simple_dir` key to be the path to your `simple` folder that contains these source files.

-First, you will need to create a directory such as `simple_run/` (the name can be anything).
+You will need to create a directory such as `simple_run/` (the name can be anything).
 In `simple_run/`, create a symbolic link to `config.yaml` with `ln -s /path/to/simple/config.yaml`.
 This will let the the scripts know where to source the config info from as well as where to write the output.
 If you have fracdet or maglim files, those should also be copied or linked here; otherwise, they may be specified in `config.yaml`.

 ### Manual